opendataboardgame/game/instructions.md

-# Open Data Boardgame Instructions
+# Open Data Board Game Instructions

 In this game, you and your fellow players run companies creating applications using data.
 Your goal is to create the most applications.